Cement production and cooling

 Cement cooling is an important step in the cement production process, as it reduces the chance of gypsum dehydration and the formation of lumps, reducing the overall quality of the final cement.

 The end users of cement are also demanding lower cement temperatures in order to minimize the evaporation effect on the final concrete mix, enabling them to improve quality control and achieve more consistent concrete strengths.

 Conventional cement cooling technology has had few advances in the last several decades and are burdened with efficiency and maintenance issues.
 The conventional design is a cylindrical tube, with an internal ribbon-screw, which elevates the cement and keeps it in contact with the interior surface of the tube.
 Water is then poured over the exterior tube, cascading down the outside wall, achieving indirect heat transfer, cooling the cement.

-The indirect heat exchanger is made up of a series of vertical, hollow, steel plates within an enclosed casing.
-Cement enters the indirect heat exchanger, flowing downward at a uniform velocity between the plates.
-Cooling water flows countercurrent within the plates, cooling the cement by conduction to its final stable temperature.
+They are comprised of a series of vertical, hollow, steel plates within an enclosed casing.
+Cement enters the unit, flowing downward at a uniform velocity between the plates.
+Cooling water flows countercurrent within the plates, cooling the cement indirectly (e.g., by conduction) to its final stable temperature.

 Return to Articles